amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

 # Dapr observability

 Modern distributed systems are complex.
-Small, loosely coupled, independently deployable services coupled with backing services (databases, message brokers, key vaults) compose together to form an application.
-With so many separate moving parts, monolithic monitoring approaches aren't enough.
-Instead the system must be observable.
-[Observability](https://docs.microsoft.com/dotnet/architecture/cloud-native/observability-patterns) assures insight into the health of the application at all times.
-It enables the internal state to be inferred by observing its output.
-Observability is necessary for effectively monitoring and troubleshooting the application.
+You start with small, loosely coupled, independently deployable services.
+These services cross process and server boundaries.
+They then consume different kinds of infrastructure backing services (databases, message brokers, key vaults).
+Finally, these disparate pieces compose together to form an application.

+With so many separate, moving parts, how do you make sense of what is going on?
+Unfortunately, legacy monitoring approaches from the past aren't enough.
+Instead, the system must be **observable** from end-to-end.
+Modern [observability](https://docs.microsoft.com/dotnet/architecture/cloud-native/observability-patterns) practices provide visibility and insight into the health of the application at all times.
+They enable you to infer the internal state by observing the output.
+Observability is mandatory for monitoring and troubleshooting distributed applications.

-The information used to gain observability is referred to as **telemetry**.
-It can be divided into four broad categories:
+The system information used to gain observability is referred to as **telemetry**.
+It can be divided into four broad pillars:

 1. **Distributed tracing** provides insight into the traffic between services and services involved in distributed transactions.
 1. **Metrics** provides insight into the performance of a service and its resource consumption.
 1. **Logging** provides insight into how the code is executing and if errors have occurred.
 1. **Health** endpoints provide insight into the availability of a service.

-The depth of telemetry depends on the observability features supported by the application platform.
-The Azure cloud platform provides a rich telemetry experience supporting all of the telemetry categories.
-It features a service called [Application Insights](https://docs.microsoft.com/azure/azure-monitor/app/app-insights-overview) which is automatically enabled for Azure IaaS and PaaS services.
-When an application is built with Azure services, telemetry is automatically gathered and published to Application Insights.
-Included is application logging, exceptions, utilization metrics, and the duration of all requests.
+The depth of telemetry is determined by the observability features of an application platform.
+Consider the Azure cloud.
+It provides a rich telemetry experience that includes all of the telemetry pillars.
+Without any configuration, most Azure IaaS and PaaS services propagate and publish telemetry to the [Azure Application Insights](https://docs.microsoft.com/azure/azure-monitor/app/app-insights-overview) service.
+Application Insights presents system logging, tracing, and problem areas with highly visual dashboards.
 It can even render a diagram showing the dependencies between services based on their communication.

-For an application consuming Azure resources, Azure Application Insights automatically captures feature-rich observability - out-of-the-box.
-But what if an application can't use Azure resources?
+However, what if an application can't use Azure PaaS and IaaS resources?
 Is it still possible to take advantage of the rich telemetry experience of Application Insights?
 The answer is yes.
-A non-Azure application can import libraries, add configuration and instrumentation code to emit telemetry to Azure Application Insights.
+A non-Azure application can import libraries, add configuration, and instrument code to emit telemetry to Azure Application Insights.
 However, this approach **tightly couples** the application to Application Insights.
-Moving the app to a different monitoring platform would involve expensive refactoring.
+Moving the app to a different monitoring platform could involve expensive refactoring.
 Wouldn't it be great to avoid tight coupling and consume observability outside of the code?
-Dapr can make that happen.

-Let's look at how Dapr add observability to our distributed applications.
+With Dapr, the answer is yes.
+Let's look at how Dapr can add observability to our distributed applications.

 ## What it solves

 The Dapr Observability Building Block decouples observability from the application.
 It automatically captures traffic generated by Dapr sidecars and Dapr system services.
 The block correlates traffic from a single operation that spans multiple services.
-It also exposes performance metrics, resource utilization, and the health status of the system.
+It also exposes performance metrics, resource utilization, and the health of the system.
 Telemetry is published in open-standard formats enabling information to be fed into your monitoring backend of choice.
 There, the information can be visualized, queried, and analyzed.

 As Dapr abstracts away the plumbing, the application is unaware of how observability is implemented.
 There's no need to reference libraries or implement custom instrumentation code.
 Dapr allows the developer to focus on building business logic and not observability plumbing.
 Observability is configured at the Dapr level and is consistent across services, even when created by different teams, and written in different programming platforms.